aashoo17/notes/src/linux/linux_command_line/elf/elf.md

 symbols are dummy locations to be substituted later by linker => variables/functions

 ## relocation
-reloaction is the process in which symbols will be resolved and actual memory address will be kept by removing old dummy locations
+relocation is the process in which symbols will be resolved and actual memory address will be kept by removing old dummy locations

 ## dynamic linking